Suspect in deaths of Idaho students was WSU student, police say

 Arrest paperwork filed in Monroe County Court in Pennsylvania said Kohberger was being held for extradition to Idaho on a warrant for first-degree murder.

-Bill Thompson, the Latah County Prosecutor in Idaho, said Kohberger was being charged with four counts of first-degree murder, as well as felony burglary.
+Bill Thompson, the Latah County, Idaho, prosecutor, said Kohberger was being charged with four counts of first-degree murder, as well as felony burglary.

 No motive has been disclosed.
 Kohberger made an initial appearance Friday and is being held without bond, Thompson said.
 He is scheduled back in court Tuesday afternoon in Pennsylvania.

-Officials, at the news conference, gave few details about the arrest or the investigation, saying they were limited in what the could say until Kohberger appears in an Idaho court.
+Officials at the news conference gave few details about the arrest or the investigation, saying they were limited in what they could say until Kohberger appears in an Idaho court.

 Fry declined to answer when asked if Kohberger had been on campus at WSU after the killings.

-Thompson asked the public to share any information they have about the suspect to “understand fully everything there is to know, not only about the individual, but what happened and why.”
+Thompson asked the public to share any information they have about the suspect to “understand fully everything there is to know, not only about the individual but what happened and why.”

-The WSU campus in Eastern Washington is about 10 miles west of the UI campus in Moscow.
+The WSU campus in Eastern Washington is about 10 miles west of the University of Idaho campus in Moscow.

-The Idaho students — Ethan Chapin from Conway, Skagit County, his girlfriend Xana Kernodle, and her roommates Kaylee Goncalves and Madison Mogen — were stabbed to death at a rental home near campus early on Nov.
+The Idaho students — Ethan Chapin from Conway, Skagit County, his girlfriend, Xana Kernodle, and her roommates Kaylee Goncalves and Madison Mogen — were stabbed to death at a rental home near campus early on Nov.
 13. Investigators were unable to name a suspect or find a murder weapon for weeks.

-Moscow police said Thursday that remediation of the residence will begin Friday, however clean-up was halted due to a legal request by the court, Fry said.
+Moscow police said Thursday that remediation of the residence would begin Friday, but cleanup was halted due to a legal request by the court, Fry said.

 Fry said authorities are still searching for “all pieces of evidence,” and the murder weapon.
 A Hyundai Elantra has been found, he said Friday.
 Law enforcement previously asked the public for help finding a white Hyundai Elantra sedan seen near the home around the time of the killings.